viclew1/VLDofusBot/README.md

 ### Scripts

-Once every loading operation has succeeded, well done, the bot should be usable !
+Once every loading operation has succeeded, well done, the bot should be usable!
 You'll arrive to the scripts tab.
 You can reach the other tabs with the buttons on the left.

-#### Characters
+#### Connected characters

 On the left, there's a characters list.
-New characters are automatically added to it when you log them into the game.
-They can have four different activity states, you can notice them using the colored bar on the left on the character's card :
+Connected characters are automatically added to it when you log them into the game.
+There are four different activity states, indicated by the colored bar on the left of the character's card:

 - Disconnected